kentosama10/screen-auto/README.md

-# Screen Spy - Automated Screen Recording Tool
+# Screen Auto - Automated Screen Recording Tool

 ## Overview
 Screen Spy is a Python-based screen recording utility that captures your screen continuously while running in the background.
 It features automatic segmentation, disk space management, and error recovery capabilities.